Qatar banks face liquidity challenge over Arab diplomatic feud

 Less than $6 billion left Qatar over the last month, Qatar central bank governor Sheikh Abdullah bin Saud al-Thani said on July 10.
 Qatar banking deposits were 762.2 billion riyals at the end of May, according to central bank data.

-Qatar Islamic Bank (QISB.QA), Masraf Al Rayan (MARK.QA) and Al Khalij Commercial Bank (KCBK.QA) saw a total outflow of 10.4 billion riyals between the first and second quarters.
+Qatar Islamic Bank (QISB.QA), Masraf Al Rayan (MARK.QA) and Al Khalij Commercial Bank KCBK.QA saw a total outflow of 10.4 billion riyals between the first and second quarters.

-Of the banks that have reported second quarter results so far, QNB, Commercial Bank of Qatar (COMB.QA) (CBQ), Doha Bank (DOBK.QA) and Ahli Bank (AABQ.QA) all experienced a rise in deposits during the second quarter.
+Of the banks that have reported second quarter results so far, QNB, Commercial Bank of Qatar (COMB.QA) (CBQ), Doha Bank (DOBK.QA) and Ahli Bank AABQ.QA all experienced a rise in deposits during the second quarter.

 Arqaam Capital analysts said that the Qatari government's decision to channel deposits to the banks was primarily driven by the banks' external vulnerability.